sadevana/best-to-do-ever/docs/App/Screens and Dialogues.md

 Total gold ([Loot: total_gold]) amount displayed on the home screen should be updated accordingly
 NB: I am aware that in the future users can go negative with deductions.
 We will think about it in time

+The Date field should only accept valid date formats and not allow letter characters.
+The Time field should only accept valid time formats and reject letter characters.
+The Gold field should only accept numeric values, it should not accept letter characters.
 Max Gold: 9 999 999 999 https://github.com/sadevana/best-to-do-ever/issues/16

 If the user taps the card, the Edit task screen opens.